fiasinstitute/electric-book/index.md

 # Éditions Vodary Paris

 This is the online reading platform of the open access publisher Vodary Paris.
-It hosts website versions of its books.
+It hosts website versions of its books. Éditions Vodary Paris](https://vodary.fias.fr) recurs to the [Electric Book workflow](http://electricbook.works) to render its books.

 - an [almost blank book](book/text/0-3-contents.html) to work into.